What It Sounds Like

 Music

 I like to compare K-Pop Demon Hunters to the 1999 hit The Matrix.
 It was an action movie with influential production design, fashion, score/soundtrack and CGI.
 Those slow-mo battle scenes in Demon Hunter have influences in visual effects first seen in The Matrix (and wire-fu).
 The film also blatantly referenced biblical religion —"The One" (aka savior) in Neo, there was a Judas figure, even the ship was named Nebuchadnezzar and a lead character, Trinity.
 The film's slick styling repackaged a handful of Judeo-Christian notions, providing audiences a familiar framework for absorbing the narrative, but ultimately there was no spiritual there, there.
-Given its timing at the apex of first wave Internet, it's no surprise that our cultural memory of The Matrix is stuck on red pill/blue pill, conspiracy and the nature of reality in the information age.
+Given its timing at the apex of first wave Internet, it's no surprise that our cultural memory of The Matrix is glued to red pill/blue pill, conspiracy and the nature of reality in the information age.

 ![]() |